graphaware/graph-aided-search/README.md

   }';
 ```
 The **_gas-booster_** clause identifies the type of operation, in this case it defines a boost operation.
 The **_name_** parameter is mandatory and allows to specify the Booster class.
-The remaining parameters depend on the type of booster.
+The remaining parameters depend on the type of the booster.
 In the following paragraph the available boosters are described.

 #### SearchResultNeo4jBooster

 This booster uses Neo4j through custom REST APIs available as plugins for the database.
-In this case, the _name_ value must be set to `GraphAidedSearchNeo4jBooster`.
+In this case, the _name_ value must be set to `SearchResultNeo4jBooster`.

 The following parameters are available for this booster: